m50d/paperdoll/README.md

 ## TODO for 1.0

+ * Bind should probably subclass Handler rather than using Eff#handle, this isn't Haskell
  * Doobie integration
  * Bidirectionality around monad transformer integration
   * Allows some limited support for ReaderWriterState and friends